emalmsten/jq_clone_tester/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Simply run main.py for some simple tests.
-More tests can (and should) be added under tests.py.
+Open in your favourite IDE (pycharm) and simply run main.py.
+These will run some basics tests but more tests can (and should) be added under tests.py.
 In tests.py there is a brief explantation of how writing a test works.
 Adding new tests and test categories is hopefully pretty self explanatory.
 <br />
 The generators (the thing that gives random ints, floats etc) are in the generators.py file.
 There is an example in the README under <a href="#usage">Usage</a>.